aiven/aiven-docs/docs/products/mysql/howto/migrate-db-to-aiven-via-console.md

 -   To use the default continuous migration method in the console tool, you have the logical replication enabled on your source database.
--   Source database\'s hostname or IP address are [accessible from the public Internet](/docs/platform/howto/public-access-in-vpc).
+-   Source database's hostname or IP address are [accessible from the public Internet](/docs/platform/howto/public-access-in-vpc).
--   You have the source database\'s credentials and reference data
+-   You have the source database's credentials and reference data
     -   Public hostname or connection string, or IP address used to connect to the database
     -   Port used to connect to the database